 Anything but poke.
 At this point, it’s great to see people serve Hawaiian food and pivot from a trend that’s draining the seas.
-At Broken Mouth in DTLA’s Fashion District, Hawaiian-born chef husband Timothy Lee and front of house partner/wife Louise specialize in plate lunches served with potato mac salad and sticky purple Korean-style rice.
+At Broken Mouth in DTLA’s Fashion District, Hawaiian-born chef husband Timothy Lee and front of house partner/wife Louise specialize in plate lunches.
+The couple serves star proteins like garlic butter shrimp and meat jun (egg-battered ribeye) with potato-mac salad and sticky purple Korean-style rice.

-Broken Mouth – a play on the Hawaiian saying for satisfying food, broke da mouth – also takes fried chicken sandwiches seriously, and clearly doesn’t mess around with another island classic, SPAM musubi.
-In this case, SPAM slabs are griddled in a considerable amount of oil and wrapped in nori with savory furikake and more of that glutinous purple rice.
-I’m not sure that you can find a version of SPAM musubi quite like this in Hawaii, but hopefully food this good takes hold.
+Broken Mouth is a play on the Hawaiian saying for satisfying food, broke da mouth.
+The restaurant also takes fried chicken sandwiches seriously.
+The couple clearly doesn’t mess around with another island classic, SPAM musubi.
+Yes, SPAM is the savory canned pork loaf that became a popular staple on Pacific islands like Hawaii and Guam during World War II.
+In this case, Broken Mouth cooks griddle SPAM slabs in a considerable amount of oil.
+They wrap the seared results in nori with savory furikake and more of that glutinous purple rice.
+I’m not sure that you can find a version of SPAM musubi quite like this in Hawaii, but hopefully island inspired food this good takes hold in Los Angeles.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.